CSS Tricks for Better SEO

 Then tell me whether I’m cheating or whether Google is making web development a pain in the back.
 CSS tricks are not the same as old school SEO tricks.

 Long story short, these tricks are legit!
 OK, then.
-Let me present to the CSS tricks for better SEO in no particular order:
+Let me present the CSS tricks for better SEO in no particular order:

 1. CSS Pagination